wakkihaya/gatortrader/application/gatortrader/README.md

 * views/

 ### 7. Move into "models" and install mysql:
-`sudo apt-get update'
+`sudo apt-get update
-`sudo apt-get install mysql-server'
+sudo apt-get install mysql-server`

 ### 8. Make a note of the root password you choose to use.